fmarino-ipzs/eid-it-wallet-docs/docs/en/issuer-solution.rst

 The Frontend Component, if provided by the Issuer, MUST provide a web-based User interface for Digital Credential management, offering functionality to:

-   - Display and verify issued credentials and their status.
+   - Display and verify issued Digital Credentials and their status.
-   - Manage credential lifecycle (e.g., revocation).
+   - Manage Digital Credential lifecycle (e.g., revocation).
    - Initiate issuance through Credential Offers.
    - Provide User support and documentation.